moontowncitizen/constitutional_courier/README.md

 ## To-Do List

 1. Bug Fixes
+2. Fonts probably Go Mono nerd fonts.
-2. Packaging
+3. Packaging
-3. Ports (MacOS and Windows and maybe just maybe an android port)
+4. Ports (MacOS and Windows and maybe just maybe an android port)
-4. Sound Effects?
+5. Sound Effects? (revolutionary war sounds ding of liberty bell, tin whistle, yankee doodle etc.){an option only}
-5. Maybe a fork of this for each state's constitution
+6. Maybe a fork of this for each state's constitution all offline.

 ## License